Sleuth420/tricorder/README.md

 ### General
 - **Import errors**: Ensure virtual environment is activated and dependencies are installed
 - **Performance issues**: Check system resources and close unnecessary applications

+### Licenses
+All licenses and attributions are in the LICENSE.txt file.